rescipy-project/rescipy-website/docs/_build/html/_sources/index.rst.txt

 * the `reScipy lectures <https://rescipy-lectures.readthedocs.io>`_, a collection of tutorials on Python for scientific research, under active development.

-Soon it will provide:

-* the `reScipy <https://github.com/rescipy-project/rescipy>`_ package, a Python package integrating additional tools specific for data analysis in scientific research.
+* the `reScipy package <https://rescipy.readthedocs.io>`_, a Python package integrating additional tools specific for data analysis in scientific research.

 For the latest news follow `reScipy on Twitter <https://twitter.com/reScipy>`_.

 Contributing
 ============